Anof-cyber/PyCript-Docs/docs/Scripts.md

 !!!
 Warning "Warning"

     From the PyCript version 0.3 -h flag will be provided in base64 encoded format same as -d flag.
-Make sure to modify the scipt to handle the same.
+Make sure to modify the script to handle the same.

 ```javascript